EllenBosMarcelMulder/hexEGYptOS/prior-art/hexCHIp/SCIENTIFIC COMMENTARY FOR EXPERTS.md

 * does not claim optical matrix multiplication
 * does not conflict with numeric photonic computing
 * claims a *new category* that no prior system inhabits
-* precisely defines operators (ΔΦ–κ–θ) unique to your framework
+* precisely defines operators (ΔΦ–κ–θ) unique to this framework
 * establishes field-semantic computation as an original construct

 Therefore: